Matt-J-Dong/VentureAI/deprecated/README.md

 # deprecated
 This folder contains old code that is no longer used.
 It is kept in the repository purely for documentation purposes.

+`./autotrain` contains autotrain commands that are no longer in use.
+We stopped using Autotrain because we wanted the flexibility to change the underlying code as well.
 `./first_tests` and `./second_tests` are old fine tuning code that we used for our initial tests.

 ## Extra Note: